rticommunity/rticonnextdds-examples/examples/multichannel/java/README.txt

  Observe that all data samples are being sent on the wire, i.e. reader-side filtering, since there is only one channel.>

-MarketData Publisher Output
+market_data Publisher Output
 ===========================
 <nothing>

-MarketData Subscriber Output
+market_data Subscriber Output
 ============================
 filter is Symbol MATCH 'A'